 Channel Bandwidth: Proposers should support a minimum channel spacing of 200kHz for the OFDM modes to meet the regulation in specific regions.
-Proposers should support at least one mode with an occupied channel bandwidth of at least 500kHz as specified in FCC ??.
+Proposers should support at least one mode with an occupied channel bandwidth of at least 500kHz as specified in FCC 15.247.
 Proposers should consider the current channel plans specified for IEEE 802.15.4 SUN PHYs.

 Performance Evaluation: Proposers are strongly encouraged to show simulation results for the applicable application scenarios.
-Channel model and interference model for simulations are described in the appendices
+Channel model and interference model for simulations are described in the appendices.
+The required PER should be 1% when transmitting 64 and 20 bytes for slower transmission rates than 50 kbit/s and 10% when transmitting 250 bytes for the rest of the transmission rates.

 Mandatory and Optional Features: Proposals shall clearly stipulate the mandatory and optional behaviors/features.